Iran Says It Will Stop Complying With Parts Of Nuclear Deal, A Year After U.S. Left It

 Starting today, Iran does not keep its enriched uranium and produced heavy water limited.
 The EU/E3+2 will face Iran's further actions if they can not fulfill their obligations within the next 60 days and secure Iran's interests.
 Win-Win conditions will be accepted.— Hassan Rouhani (@HassanRouhani) May 8, 2019

 "If the five countries came to the negotiating table and we reached an agreement, and if they could protect our interests in the oil and banking sectors, we will go back to square one," Rouhani said, according to Reuters.

-The other countries that signed the deal are Russia, China, Britain, France and Germany.
+The Iran deal was negotiated by the Obama administration with the U.K., China, France, Germany and Russia.
+It paused sanctions in exchange for curbs and checks on Tehran's nuclear program.

 Rouhani said the announced actions are in line with the deal's requirements.

-U.S. National Security Advisor John Bolton released a statement Sunday night that said the U.S. "is deploying the USS Abraham Lincoln Carrier Strike Group and a bomber task force to the U.S. Central Command region to send a clear and unmistakable message to the Iranian regime that any attack on United States interests or on those of our allies will be met with unrelenting force."
+U.S. national security adviser John Bolton released a statement Sunday night that said the U.S. "is deploying the USS Abraham Lincoln Carrier Strike Group and a bomber task force to the U.S. Central Command region to send a clear and unmistakable message to the Iranian regime that any attack on United States interests or on those of our allies will be met with unrelenting force."

 Iran said the aircraft carrier was simply being rotated in as scheduled, and called Bolton's announcement "psychological warfare."
-The Pentagon confirmed that it was a scheduled rotation but said it had "expedited" the move, Reuters reports.
+The Pentagon confirmed it was a scheduled rotation but said it had "expedited" the move, Reuters reports.

+Brian Hook, a State Department adviser on Iran, tells NPR's Morning Edition that "we had indications of heightened Iranian readiness to conduct offensive operations against U.S. forces and or interest in the Middle East.
+So after we received these multiple credible threats by Iranian regime forces, we repositioned our military assets accordingly."

+"If US and clients don't feel safe, it's because they're despised by the people of the region — blaming Iran won't reverse that," Iranian Foreign Minister Mohammad Javad Zarif said on Twitter.

 China's foreign ministry said Wednesday that the U.S. had "further aggravated" tensions with Iran, and called on all parties to exercise constraint, The Associated Press reports.
-Russian Foreign Minister Sergei Lavrov said the accord had been complicated by Washington's "irresponsible behavior."
+Russian Foreign Minister Sergey Lavrov said the accord had been complicated by Washington's "irresponsible behavior."

 NPR International Correspondent Peter Kenyon contributed to this report.